mateovasquez/e-commerce/README.md

 # E-commerce
-E-commerce of a library made with JS and Bootstrap.
+Responsive e-commerce of a library made with Vue.js and Bootstrap.